jesussilverioea/auro-interruption/README.md

 # auro-interruption

-`<auro-dialog>` is a [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) for displaying content to a user in both a blocking (requiring user action other than clicking close, like a confirmation message) and non-blocking (user can close, like an upsell).
+`<auro-dialog>` is part of a family of [HTML custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) for displaying content to a user in both a dialog and modal-dialog format.

 ## UI development browser support